 Network Support Engineer: Job Description, Duties and Requirements

-Network support engineers, also called network architects, design, analyze and troubleshoot computer and data systems.
+Network support engineers, also called network architects, design, build, and analyze computer and data systems.
 These professionals generally hold at least a bachelor's degree in a computer-related field and may have earned voluntary certifications.
+They typically have several years of related work experience as well.
+This career might appeal to an individual with interests in data communication, computer software, and network design.

-The U.S. Bureau of Labor Statistics predicted positions for network engineers in general, also known as computer network architects, would increase by 15% between 2012 and 2022, which is faster than the national average.
-The median salary among network engineers in general was $95,380 as of 2013.
+The U.S. Bureau of Labor Statistics predicts positions for computer network architects to increase by 15% between 2012 and 2022, which is faster than the national average.
+The median wage for these professionals was reported as $95,380 annually, or $45.85 hourly, as of May 2013.

-According to the U.S. Bureau of Labor Statistics, a bachelor's degree in computer science, information technology or other computer-related field is generally required to be a network support engineer (www.bls.gov).
-Students enrolled in these 4-year programs typically complete coursework in routing concepts, wireless communication and database fundamentals.
+According to the U.S. Bureau of Labor Statistics, a bachelor's degree in computer science, information technology, engineering, or another computer-related field is generally required to be a network support engineer (www.bls.gov).
+Students enrolled in these 4-year programs typically complete coursework in routing concepts, wireless communication, and database fundamentals.
 Some employers may prefer candidates who have earned an MBA with a concentration in information systems.
 MBA programs generally last two years and include courses in marketing and business operations, as well as information system planning and asset management.

 Experience and Certification